Updated September 7, 2021

 11. Establish champions – Create advocates in each department to ‘fly the flag’ for cyber security at a grass roots level – where employees have most interactions each day.
 These advocates can help you deliver IS information, provide updates and collect feedback, all at a much more granular level than IS Managers could do alone.

 12. Gamify – Gamification is a great way of reinforcing a message in an engaging way that staff enjoy, not dread.
 A simple example of this is creating a staff quiz to educate staff and get them thinking about online best practices.
+For longer campaigns, create leader boards and broadcast updates to keep energy levels and interest high.

 13. Jargon-bust – Remove the mystery behind cyber security ‘big words’ by listing terms alongside their meaning.
 For example, what is 2FA or two-factor authentication, what does cyber hygiene mean?
 Maybe quiz staff on what they think the terms mean to get them thinking.